grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "It's going to be something of a layout for us to get the _Prospect_ repaired, refueled, and fitted up for another cargo run.
 We'll do what we can for the _Gnat_, but don't expect a major reward or anything.
 It ain't like you rescued some fuckin' Authority oligarchs out there."

-"Ya, fuck, I'll keep that in mind next time I stop to see what kinda help folks need."
+"Ya, fuck, I'll keep that in mind next time I stop to kinda help folks in need."

-When they crept under where the Authority Control line was, Percy put the periscope up and scanned the horizon.
-She saw some aircraft off in the distance, but they weren't coming towards the _Prospect._ Soon, Percy felt like they must be in new Authority waters.
+When they crept under where the Authority Control line vaguely might be, Percy put the periscope up and scanned the horizon.
+She saw some aircraft off in the distance, but they weren't coming towards the _Prospect._ Soon, Percy felt like they must be in the new Authority's waters.
 But there was really no way to tell.

 They cruised easily with the sail up and the diesels running for the next few hours.
-Hemi repeatedly made the trek down to through the _Prospect_ and into the _Gnat_ to check the remaining fuel.
-He didn't trust the _Gnat's_ fuel gauges, so each time he opened up the fuel tank and put in a dip stick and noted the fuel level remaining.
-He found Chips asleep in her rack, and got her up to go tend the engines.
-"Tune 'em to within a fuckin' inch of their life for efficient fuel consumption!" he told her.
-And she spend the rest of the trip to the depot deep in the ship, carefully and continually trimming the diesel engine's fuel usage.
+Hemi repeatedly made the trek down through the _Prospect_ and into the _Gnat_ to check the remaining fuel.
+He didn't trust the _Gnat's_ fuel gauges, so each time he opened up the fuel tank and put in a dip stick and held it up to his flashlight by an oily rag to note the fuel level remaining.

+On one of these trips through the boat he found Chips asleep in her rack, and got her up to go tend the engines.
+"Tune 'em to within a inch of their life for efficient fuel consumption!" he told her.
+And she spent the rest of the trip to the depot deep in the ship, carefully and continually trimming the diesel engine's fuel intake.

 No matter how parsimonious they were with the power usage and the fuel consumption though, the _Prospect_ was so much bigger that it was eating through the remaining fuel in the _Gnat_ at an insatiable rate.
 Back in the control room of the _Prospect_ Hemi calculated their fuel consumption rate by hand, and measured it against how far they had to go.
-It was super tight, and he could not promise Percy that they would not be rowing the _Prospect_ the last few miles.
+He could not promise Percy that they would not be rowing the _Prospect_ the last few miles.

-### They talk about why the black sub is pursuing them
+### They talk about why the sub with the ram is pursuing them

-By this time Hemi, Shakes, and Percy were exhaustedly staring at the wall of gauges in front of them, most of them completely unmoving as they were not varying speed, direction, or depth, and the fuel gauge simply read zero, since it didn't reflect the fuel they were sucking up from the _Gnat_.
-Other than Hemi's occasional trips down to the _Gnat_ to check, they were simply hoping they had enough to make it to the depot and not get left stranded once again over empty and deep seas.
+By this time Hemi, Shakes, and Percy were exhaustedly staring at the wall of gauges in front of them.
+Most of the gauges were completely unmoving as they were not varying speed, direction, or depth, and the fuel gauge simply read zero, since it didn't reflect the fuel they were sucking up from the _Gnat_.
+Other than Hemi's occasional forays down to the _Gnat_ to check the hard numbers, they were simply going on hope that they had enough fuel to make it to the depot and not get left stranded once again over empty, and deep, seas.

 Hemi finally broke the bleary, grinding, smoke-filled silence.
-"Something bothers me Captain."
+"Something bothers me Percy."

-"We've scraped our way on our bellies under the razor-wire fencing of hell's fucking border for the last few days, and _now_ something bothers you Hem?"
-Percy chuckled lightly at him.
+"We've been scraping our way on our bellies under the razor-wire fencing of hell's fucking perimeter for days now, and _now_ something bothers you Hem'?"
+Percy chuckled at him.

 "I think that's exactly it, we've been so on edge and so burned out that I haven't had a chance to step back and consider things."

-"Well, what is it that's fucking eatin' ya big guy?"
+"Well, what is it that's eatin' ya big guy?"

-"The black sub.
-You said the one fucking hunting for us back there was the same that fucking rammed us, right?
+"The sub with the ram.
+You said the one hunting for us in circles back there was the same that rammed us, right?
 You're sure about that?"

 "Abso-fucking-certain.
 Lotta subs look the same through the scope, sure, but that ram is unique.
-Some kinda custom fucking job, without the sleekness ya see for military machines usually.
-Looks like it was fucking worked up as some ancient siege engine, for storming a stone fortress or something, and some crazy motherfucker bought it as scrap and welded the whole damn heavy water-dragging thing onto the front of their submarine."
+Some kinda custom job, without the sleekness ya see on military machines usually.
+Looks like it was worked up as some ancient siege engine, for storming a stone fortress or something, and some crazy motherfucker bought it as scrap and welded the whole damn heavy water-dragging thing onto the front of their submarine."

 Hemi nodded.
 "So if it's the same sub, which seems likely, it seems very _unlikely_ to me that they just happened on us twice.
-This is what's bothering me: do ya think the fuckers are specifically pursuing _us_?"
+This is what's bothering me: do ya think they are specifically pursuing _us_?"

 "I had the same thought."
 Said Shakes.
 "But I didn't want to put my fucking nose into your business, just as I wouldn't want you askin' about mine.
 But since yer asking Hemi..."

 "It does seem odd.
 We're just a transport."
 Percy said, looking steadily at Shakes.
-"We're always being harassed by various Authorities.
-But who among them has the inclination to pursue a transport sub?
-They have wars to fight and borders to defend up there."

-"The spend their concentrated long-term resources on their never-ending fucking conflicts with each other.
+"We're always being harassed by various Authorities in general-like ways.
+But who among them has the inclination to _pursue_ a transport sub?
+We're small potatoes by any measure you care to put to it.
+They have wars to fight and borders to defend up there.
+They spend their concentrated long-term resources on their never-ending fucking conflicts with each other.
 Harassing commerce too much is bad for, well, fucking business."

 "And we are the commerce."
 Said Shakes.

-"Well, if that black sub was pursuing us particularly, seems most likely they won't follow us across Authority lines and they'll lay off the pursuit at this point.
+"If that sub with the ram was pursuing us particularly," continued Percy, "seems most likely they won't follow us across Authority lines, and they'll lay off the pursuit at this point.
 We'll just avoid coming back this way any time soon."

-"Leaves ya with a big fuckin mystery as to fuckin _why_ though, don't ya think?"
+"Leaves ya with a big fuckin' mystery as to _why_ though, don't ya think?"
 Asked Shakes.

 "Indeed."
 Said Hemi.
 "Though sometimes the pragmatic course of action is to leave the questions aside, and move in a different direction."

-"And the direction we're moving in right now is towards that depot, and away from the mystery of the black sub."
+"And the direction we're moving in right now is towards that depot, and away from the mystery of the sub with the ram."
 Said Percy.

 The silence settled back in on them.
 Captain Percy lit up yet another cigarillo and filled up the small space of the control room with smoke.
 Hemi slid back down to the navigation chart with his flashlight, and a few minutes later called up to Percy.
 "Hey Capt, the island with the depot on it should be coming in sight with the periscope soon."

 ### They approach the depot island, are inspected

-"'bout fuckin' time."
+"About fuckin' time."
 Said Percy as she raised the periscope.
 The bearing was obviously straight ahead, so she swung the barrel of the periscope around while looking through the viewfinder.
 The cigarillo hung from her lips, with smoke rising up to her nostrils.
 "Ay.
-Fuckin' dawn's cracking up there, I see a blot of an island ahead of us."
-She watched it for a while slowly, slowly coming towards her and details coming into view.
+Fuckin' dawn's cracking up there... and I see a blot of an island ahead of us."
+She watched it for a while.
+It slowly, slowly came towards her and details came into view.
 It was a rocky, slightly cliffed shore with some sparse vegetation on top.

-"Uh, Shakes," she said with a sinking somewhat terrified feeling, "there ain't nothing on that island."
+"Uh, Shakes," she said with a sinking somewhat terrified feeling, "there's nothing on that island."

 "Naw!"
 Said Shakes.
 "Course not.
 The depot is for, uh, discreet operations.
 It's entirely underwater, built into the side of the seamount."

 "Ah."
 Said Percy.
 It was totally normal to build part of a depot that handled sensitive cargo underwater to keep Authority eyes off comings and goings.
-But usually there was a small surface component too for handling completely licensed and permitted cargo, and for the convenience of being able operate without the complexity and care required to work underwater fittings when it was possible to do so.
+But usually there was a small surface component too for handling completely licensed and permitted cargo, and for the convenience of being able to operate without the complexity and care required to work underwater fittings when it was possible to do so.
 But she could see how if a depot were located close to the border between two very aggressive Authorities, as this one was, it was clearly logical to keep the whole operation off the surface.
 On the other hand, it also meant these might be rougher and less agreeable characters than the typical scum they dealt with in the submarine transport industry.

 "So, how do we..."
 Percy started to ask.